Creating A Weather Lesson Plan for Kindergarten

 - The student will explore the concept of weather.

-- The student will identify kinds of weather (ex. snowy, rainy, cloudy, sunny, windy, stormy, etc.)
+- The student will identify kinds of weather (e.g., snowy, rainy, cloudy, sunny, windy, stormy, etc.)

-- The student will developing an understanding of classification by sorting weather picture cards.
+- The student will develop an understanding of classification by sorting weather picture cards.

-- 10 Weather Picture Cards showing various kinds of weather (Printables can be found at www.prekinders.com/2011/03/weather-seasons/)
+10 Weather Picture Cards showing various kinds of weather.
+Printables can be found at PreKinders.com’s Weather and Seasons printable cards.

 Gather the students into a group on the rug or floor.
 Give the students an opportunity to put themselves into groups of three.

 Once the groups have been formed, give each group a weather picture card.
 Groups will take 2-3 minutes to make observations about the picture card.